YasinOkat/FitnessCalculator/README.md

 # License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code
+This project is licensed under the GNU General Public License (GPL).
+See the [LICENSE](LICENSE) file for more information.